 Malta’s wind, rain and sunshine

 The windiest part of the year is from October to May, with wind speeds of more than 12mph.
 The windiest month of the year in Malta & Gozo is December, with an average wind speed of 15.6mph.
 Wind speeds of between 13 to 24mph (20 to 38km/h) is too high for diving.
-So that makes June to September the best time to dive in Malta and Gozo.
+So June to September is the best time to dive in Malta and Gozo.

 As for rain, Malta has about 90 rainy days per year, from an average of about 0.5 days in July to an average of about 15 days in December.